Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 Refactor and reuse the common functionality of `PlutoCompiler.visit_ListComp()` and `PlutoCompiler.visit_DictComp()`.

-## Finding 74 - builtin functions and methods aren't reused

-Category: _Usability/Major_

-Builtin functions defined in `fun_impls.py`, and type-specific constructors and methods defined in `type_impls.py`, are inlined everytime they are referenced.
-This can lead to a lot of duplication in the UPLC.

-Due to the strict on-chain validator 16KB size limit, this duplication can easily lead to UPLC scripts that  surpass the limit and can't be used in production.
-Common subexpression factorization can eliminate such duplication, but such an algorithm is complex and difficult to implement.

-### Recommendation

-Larger builtin functions and methods should be saved to a registry with a unique name, and then referenced by name instead of inlining the Pluto AST nodes.

 ## Finding 75 - wrong type annotation in `Type.binop` and `Type._binop_bin_fun`

 Category: _Maintainability/Minor_